 3,808 public libraries from 1,256 communes with populations of up to 20,000 (nearly 60% of the target group) were involved in the program, recruited in three rounds between 2008 and 2015.
 10,000 librarians received specialist support in the form of counseling and training, while libraries were equipped with nearly 8,000 pieces of hardware: computers, tablets, printers, multimedia projectors, and other devices.
 Additionally, libraries received software worth $18 million provided free of charge by Microsoft.
 450 libraries received small grants for expanding their offer aimed at local resident activation.
 Funds for organizing 1,000 study tours found their way to librarians, who also participated in experience exchange forums such as the annual Library Congress.

 The Library Development Program contributed to the emergence of many initiatives for strengthening the entire library system.
-LDP communication and advocacy efforts led to, among others, the establishment of the National Partnership for Library Development (consisting of more than 100 representatives of different backgrounds), 16 regional partnerships with provincial authorities aiming to promote public library modernization in areas with smaller populations, and local partnerships for library development in more than 300 communes.
+LDP communication and advocacy efforts led to the establishment of the National Partnership for Library Development (consisting of more than 100 representatives of different backgrounds), 16 regional partnerships with provincial authorities aiming to promote public library modernization in areas with smaller populations, and local partnerships for library development in more than 300 communes.

 In 2012 the Information Society Development Foundation received the E-Inclusion Award for the Library Development Program from the European Commission in a competition that promotes best practices in using modern information and communication technologies and preventing digital exclusion.

 Since 2016 libraries in rural areas and small towns have been further supported by PAFF funds through numerous training and e-learning courses for library employees and their local partners, grants for technological expansion of selected libraries, support in their networking and cooperation efforts aimed at benefiting the local community, as well as creation and development of innovation incubators based on library infrastructure.
-The LABiB initiative is being developed as well: a network of librarian-innovators using the LABIB.pl social portal to popularize best practices in activities held at libraries.
+The LABiB initiative is also being developed: a network of librarian-innovators using the LABIB.pl social portal to popularize best practices in activities held at libraries.

 The program promotes a wide array of socially activating efforts, public consultations and actions aimed at involving the residents concerned in relevant issues.
 Libraries are flexible in their response to changing needs and emerging challenges.
-From day one of Russia’s 2022 aggression against Ukraine, libraries have been supporting refugees and reshaping their offer to help refugees become part of the local community.

-The Foundation has disbursed $7,635,986, including $1,021,472 for the current edition.
+PAFF has disbursed $7,972,597, including $1,173,222 for the current edition.